Synchrotron light source: Synchrotron radiation from accelerators

 The advantages of using synchrotron radiation for spectroscopy and diffraction have been realized by an ever-growing scientific community, beginning in the 1960s and 1970s.
 In the beginning, accelerators were built for particle physics, and synchrotron radiation was used in "parasitic mode" when bending magnet radiation had to be extracted by drilling extra holes in the beam pipes.
 The first storage ring commissioned as a synchrotron light source was Tantalus, at the Synchrotron Radiation Center, first operational in 1968.
-As accelerator synchrotron radiation became more intense and its applications more promising, devices that enhanced the intensity of synchrotron radiation were built into existing rings.
-Third-generation synchrotron radiation sources were conceived and optimized from the outset to produce brilliant X-rays.
-Fourth-generation sources that will include different concepts for producing ultrabrilliant, pulsed time-structured X-rays for extremely demanding and also probably yet-to-be-conceived experiments are under consideration.

-Bending electromagnets in accelerators were first used to generate this radiation, but to generate stronger radiation, other specialized devices – insertion devices – are sometimes employed.
-Current (third-generation) synchrotron radiation sources are typically reliant upon these insertion devices, where straight sections of the storage ring incorporate periodic magnetic structures (comprising many magnets in a pattern of alternating N and S poles – see diagram above) which force the electrons into a sinusoidal or helical path.
+Bending electromagnets in accelerators were first used to generate this radiation, but to generate stronger "brighter" radiation, other specialized devices – insertion devices – are sometimes employed.
+Innovations such as the Chasman–Green lattice, an array of magnets which maximises brightness, led to a second-generation of dedicated light sources.
+The National Synchrotron Light Source at Brookhaven National Laboratory was the first to use such a lattice.

+Third-generation synchrotron radiation sources are typically reliant upon these insertion devices, where straight sections of the storage ring incorporate periodic magnetic structures (comprising many magnets in a pattern of alternating N and S poles – see diagram above) which force the electrons into a sinusoidal or helical path.
 Thus, instead of a single bend, many tens or hundreds of "wiggles" at precisely calculated positions add up or multiply the total intensity of the beam.
 These devices are called wigglers or undulators.
 The main difference between an undulator and a wiggler is the intensity of their magnetic field and the amplitude of the deviation from the straight line path of the electrons.

-There are openings in the storage ring to let the radiation exit and follow a beam line into the experimenters' vacuum chamber.
-A great number of such beamlines can emerge from modern third-generation synchrotron radiation sources.

-Storage rings

-The electrons may be extracted from the accelerator proper and stored in an ultrahigh vacuum auxiliary magnetic storage ring where they may circle a large number of times.
-The magnets in the ring also need to repeatedly recompress the beam against Coulomb (space charge) forces tending to disrupt the electron bunches.
-The change of direction is a form of acceleration and thus the electrons emit radiation at GeV energies.
+The first third-generation light source, built with undulators as part of the initial design, the European Synchrotron Radiation Facility was opened to users in 1994.

+Fourth-generation sources, such as the Sirius at the Brazilian Synchrotron Light Laboratory (LNLS), make use of "multi-bend achromat" magnets to further increase brightness of their electron beams.